OctopusDeploy/blog/blog/2018-01/will-it-deploy-episode-01.md

  - will-it-deploy
 ---

-Today, we're launching `Will it Deploy?`!
-This is our brand new video series where we try to automate the deployment of different technologies with Octopus Deploy.
+Today, we're launching **Will it Deploy?** This is our brand new video series where we try to automate the deployment of different technologies with Octopus Deploy.

 We're kicking off the series with a fun video as we try to deploy a ASP.NET Core web app to Microsoft's Azure platform.
 That alone is pretty easy so we decided to make it a bit more interesting by adding that it should automate the provisioning of the our cloud infrastructure as well as ensure we have a zero-downtime production deployment.